exporl/apex/documentation/introduction/index.md

 Getting help - documentation
 ----------------------------

-There are 4 forms of documentation available for :
+There are 4 forms of documentation available for APEX:

 The paper